-The Administrator is appointed by the Governor-General of the Commonwealth of Australia.
+The Administrator of the Northern Territory is appointed by the Governor-General of the Commonwealth of Australia.

 With a similar role to a State Governor, the Administrator represents the Crown in right of the NT and has the power to administer the government through the Northern Territory (Self-Government) Act.

 The Administrator carries out a range of statutory, ceremonial and civic duties, including:

 - signing bills passed by the Legislative Assembly

 - appointing a Chief Minister following an election

 - investing recipients of Order of Australia honours and awards and Australian bravery decorations